Sandra Ortega Mera: Career and personal life

-Mera inherited a 7% stake in Inditex, from her mother Rosalie, after she died in 2013, as her brother Marcos was born with cerebral palsy, and became Spain's richest woman with a net worth of $7.3 billion.
+Mera inherited a 7% stake in Inditex, from her mother Rosalie, after she died in 2013, as her brother Marcos was born with cerebral palsy, and became Spain's richest woman.

-Mera owns a share in Pharmaceutical company PharmaMar.
+Mera owns a share of pharmaceutical company PharmaMar.

 Ortega spends time working with the foundation her mother founded for those with mental and physical disabilities, Fundación Paideia Galiza.

 Ortega earned a degree in psychology from the University of Santiago de Compostela.
 She is married with three children and resides in A Coruña, Spain.